A - Z Parent Guide

 Mathletics has many useful tools which the children can use to help consolidate the mathematical concepts taught at school.
 These tools include, but are not limited to: A Times Table tunes section, a section where they can compete against children from around the World and a section where they can practise every concept taught at school.

-BNPS subscribes to Mathletics on behalf of your child and teaching staff receive regular Professional Development (PD) to keep abreast of new additions and initiatives within the Mathletics program.
+BNPS subscribes to Mathletics on behalf of Prep – Year 2 students and teaching staff receive regular Professional Development (PD) to keep abreast of new additions and initiatives within the Mathletics program.
 The Mathletics website can be accessed at: http://au.mathletics.com/ – a Username and Password will be issued to your child by the class teacher.

 To support your child at home you can REGISTER to receive weekly reports about your child’s progress.
 Please make sure your child logs on often and either completes tasks set by their teacher or, alternatively, that they complete whichever task they feel would be most beneficial for them.
 It should only take around 30-40 minutes per week for most children to earn a certificate (at least 1000 participation points in one week).